-HIIG also depends on its ability to attract, retain and provide for the succession of skilled and experienced underwriting talent and other key employees who are knowledgeable about HIIG's business.
-Certain of HIIG's senior underwriters and other key employees, but not all (including HIIG's CEO), have employment agreements that are for definite terms, and there is no assurance HIIG will retain these employees beyond the current terms of their agreements.
-If the quality of HIIG's underwriting team and other key personnel decreases, HIIG may be unable to maintain its current competitive position in the specialized markets in which it operates and be unable to expand its operations into new markets, which could materially adversely affect HIIG's business.
+Skyward Specialty also depends on its ability to attract, retain and provide for the succession of skilled and experienced underwriting talent and other key employees who are knowledgeable about Skyward Specialty's business.
+There is no assurance Skyward Specialty will retain these employees.
+If the quality of Skyward Specialty's underwriting team and other key personnel decreases, Skyward Specialty may be unable to maintain its current competitive position in the specialized markets in which it operates and be unable to expand its operations into new markets, which could materially adversely affect Skyward Specialty's business.

-HIIG's business is subject to risks related to litigation
+Skyward Specialty's business is subject to risks related to litigation

-HIIG is a defendant in a number of claims relating to its insurance and other related business operations.
-HIIG may from time-to-time be subject to a variety of legal and regulatory actions relating to its current and past business operations, including, but not limited to:
+Skyward Specialty is a defendant in a number of claims relating to its insurance and other related business operations.
+Skyward Specialty may from time-to-time be subject to a variety of legal and regulatory actions relating to its current and past business operations, including, but not limited to: